AML-Project-Group/impersonation_detection/README.md

 * The class 155 is perfectly balanced: 50% with value 0, 50% with value 1

-* The features have been sorted by correlation with the class, from the highest positive to the highest negative
+* The features have been sorted by correlation (Pearson) with the class, from the highest positive to the highest negative

 * The remaining 78 features have been subdivided into 4 groups on the basis of the correlation.
 We then have the original dataframe and 4 smaller dataframe: we could test each of them to see where we get the best results

 * In the first smaller dataframe, df20, none of the features has a normal form

+* When we have no normal distribution, it is possible to use non-parametric statistics like the Kendall and Spearman correlations.
+Compared to Pearson's, these two correlations show some differences.
+The file FeaturesByCorrelation.md shows a table with values for the 3 correlations (Pearson, Kendall, Spearman)

 * Tried to transform the data using normalisation, standardisation and also PowerTransformer, but there was no or just little improvement in the normal distribution